aclao89/NYC_Race-SAT/README.md

 1. Schools.ipynb - This notebook examined the data source from 1 to 8.
 The goal was to identify any unintended patterns that would put certain groups at an disadvantage

-2. NYPD Crime 2001.ipynb - This notebook analyzed
+2. NYPD Crime 2001.ipynb - This notebook analyzed the crime rates and cross referenced the heat map with the schools with low safety/respect scores.
+This serves as a confirmation of unsafe neighborhoods which influences academic performance.

 ## Libraries used